 The entire process can be automatic, meaning that you don't have to do anything once motion tracking is enabled.
 On the other hand, the camera movement can be controlled by a nearby operator.

 The way how a dual-lens security tracks an object is more complex than traditional PTZ cameras.
-Here's how a hybrid auto-tracking security camera works, taking Reolink TrackMix as an example:
+Here's how a AI zoom & tracking security camera works, taking Reolink TrackMix as an example:

 Such a dual-lens security camera comes with two different lenses: one wide-angle lens used for big pictures and another telephoto lens with digital zoom used for close-up images.

 The camera can pan and tilt to always keep the moving object in the range of its wide-angle lens.
 At the same time, its telephoto lens will automatically zoom in and out and show enlarged images of the object.
 The benefit of having two lenses is that you can enjoy both the panoramic and zoomed views.